-Unmanned aircraft system (UAS) has been utilized widely in power grid inspections due to its cost effectiveness.
+UAS has been utilized widely in power grid inspections due to its cost effectiveness.
 Recently, several studies have been made to further increase the workflow efficiency by automating the whole inspection procedure.
 Said systems are expected to be able to autonomously navigate the transmission lines with minimal instructions other than tower coordinates.
 To achieve this, the UAV should be able to visually detect transmission towers [1], power lines [2], and their individual components to make sure all points of interest are captured.
 Captured images could then be further analyzed in ground control systems readily available in many UAS-based inspection services.
 In these inspections, insulators are one of the critical components due to its nature as both the physical construct support and the insulation component in the electrical system.

-Several insulator detection methods have been proposed in various literature, each with overlooked caveats that we would like to describe as follows.
+Several insulator methods have been proposed in various literature, each with overlooked caveats that we would like to describe as follows.
 Binary images are used to localize insulators by detecting their pattern resemblance to insulator strings and discs, either heuristically [3] or with SVM based learning [4].
 Hewever, it is often found that insulator aerial images are captured in angles such that the string inbetween insulator caps are not visible.
 This case is much prominent when inspecting disc faults, such as medial cracks and holes.
 Keypoint based methods are also used by BoW (bag of words) filtering and segmenting the remaining keypoints [5].
 Because of its heavy reliance to high number of initial keypoints, and by extension, requires corner keypoint detectors, this method is especially hard to replicate in scale invariant settings such as aerial images.
 Active contour model is also proposed in [6] to snap initial contours to insulators.
-Aside from the fact that it shares the same weakness with binary images as neither of them cannot differentiate foreground objects by themselves, these models also need intial, manual input to proceed and thus unsuitable for automation purposes.
+Aside from the fact that it shares the same weakness with binary images as neither of them cannot differentiate foreground objects by themselves, these models also needs initial, manual input to proceed and thus unsuitable for automation purposes.

 CNN based methods were also proposed with VGG-16 [7] and YOLOv3 modifier with with ResNet-50 and SPP blocks [8], both reporting good performance in various conditions.
 However, [7] suffers from data over-augmentation (stitching 60 insulator foregrounds into 1056 backgrounds).
-Both studies also use desktop/server hardware which does not represent its applicability to onboard computers on UAV, which have limited computing power.
-This is especially important for applications in which live video transmission to ground control is not possible, such as rural areas without 4G coverage, and thus require computations to be made in the airborne unit.
+Both studies also use desktop/server hardware which does not represent its applicability to onboard computers on UAV.
+This is especially important for applications in which live video transmission to ground control is not possible, such as rural areas without 4G coverage.
 In this paper, we propose a modified YOLOv2 as a baseline architecture for said onboard applications.
 Furthermore, our resulting benchmarks can also be used as a suitable reference for similar future research in low power computing environments.